 They are playful, smart, and courageous.
 Oscar fish interact with humans, and that’s an incredible experience for aquarium keepers.

 Oscar fish are famous for their intelligence and infamous for aggression.
 They are sluggish in movement but capable of ambushing prey over short distances.

-Oscar fish have a wide variety of coloration.
-They are classified into different types based on their appearance.
+You can classify Oscars into various types based on their appearance.
 They can be red, orange, black, blue, white, green, and lemon with many different combinations and color patterns.
 They have a long, egg-shaped body with symmetrical caudal fins.
 Oscar fish have large aggressive-looking eyes.

 Oscar fish tends to be territorial and aggressive, but that’s a one-sided story!
-They are quite intelligent and social creatures.
+At the same time, they are quite intelligent and social creatures.
 They are one of the few fish that you can train to do tricks.

 Yet they can be ferocious when the deal is about food and mating!
 Due to their intolerant behavior, an inexperienced aquarist may face difficulties to handle Oscar fish.
 And they are not an ideal community fish to keep with others.

-Unlike most other predatory carnivores, Oscar fish are very protective parents for their children.
+Unlike most other predatory carnivores, Oscar fish are very protective parents of their children.
 They defend their territories and protect their babies very carefully.

 The average size of Oscar fish in captivity is 12 inches, but they can grow up to 18 inches in the wild.
 In a sufficiently spacious aquarium, Oscar fish can grow as big as 16 inches.
 But they need a proper diet and stress-free life to attain that size.

 Tiger Oscar fish is the most popular aquarium fish among Oscars.
-The appearance with black and orange stripes resembles that of a tiger.
+The appearance of black and orange stripes resembles that of a tiger.
 A fully grown Tiger Oscar fish can grow up to 15 inches.

 Albino Oscars are very pretty looking.
 They are almost entirely white with orange and red lattice.
 The density and design of the orange pattern are not the same for all individuals.
 Variation in color makes them highly sought for aquarium keeping.

 Some of them can be entirely red, while others may have a two-colored appearance dominated by red.
-Their fins can be black, and eyes will have orange rims.
+Their fins can be black, and their eyes will have orange rims.
 The Red Oscar can grow as large as 16 inches.

 The name suggests their specialty!
 They have long veil-like tails, which makes them unique, attractive, and delicate.
 Veil Tail Oscars have variations in colors.
 They can be white, a combination of black-orange, or reddish in appearance.
 Whatever the color is, they look beautiful with their trademark tails, and whenever they expand them, it becomes entertaining to watch.

 Most of them have a bright lemon color that makes them distinguishable from all other species of Oscar.
-Some of them may not have an entirely lemon color appearance; instead, a lemon-green gradient on a white body.
+Some may not have an entirely lemon color appearance; instead, a lemon-green gradient on a white body.
 Proper nutrition and healthy water condition are favorable for flourishing their attractive body color.

 Oscar fish are carnivorous, and they love to feed on living foods, but the young ones tend to feed on flakes.
-They have a voracious appetite, and they want to eat everything fits inside their mouth.
+They have a voracious appetite, and they want to eat everything that fits inside their mouth.

 In aquariums, you can feed them Cichlid-friendly prepared pellets and flakes.
 Bloodworms and brine shrimps are common foods that Oscar owners provide them.
 You can even feed them live insects like crickets and grasshoppers.

 Sometimes Oscars may try to jump out of the tank for searching foods (or adventures!
 Whatever!
 They know better.)
 Your job is to cover the tank with a lid.